I’ll Never Let You Go

 Tunde froze.
 Beat Agnes?
 Never.
 He had never laid a hand on her.
 He opened his mouth again to refute, but the words failed him.
 They lodged in his throat like jagged stones.

 “Please, sweethearts, go to your rooms.
-Let Mommy and Daddy sort this out,” Agnes said, her voice trembling as tears streamed down her cheeks.
+Let Mommy and Daddy sort this out,” Agnes said, her voice trembling as tears continued to stream down her cheeks.
+Her eyes fixed on Tunde.

 “But, Mom…” his son began, his voice filled with confusion and betrayal.

-“No, love,” she interrupted gently, shaking her head.
+“No, love,” she interrupted gently, her eyes still glued on Tunde.
 “Please, just go.”

-The boy looked from his mother’s tear-streaked face to his father’s, his eyes narrowing with a bitterness far beyond his years.
+The boy looked from his mother’s back to his father’s angry face, his eyes narrowing.
 He lingered for a moment longer, glaring at his father with disdain, before he took his sister’s hand and disappeared back down the hallway.

 “What just happened?”
-Tunde asked, the weight of the moment settling heavily on his shoulders.
+Tunde asked, the weight of the moment finally settling.

 Agnes wiped her eyes, staring him down with a fury he hadn’t seen in years.
-“I told them,” She said, voice raw, “I told them how you’ve been hitting me ever since you started sleeping with your whore.”
+“I told them,” She said.
+“I told them how you’ve been hitting me ever since you started sleeping with your whore.”

 Tunde blinked, stunned.
 “What?
 Hitting you?
 When did I ever lay a hand on you?”